 Rape as defined in the Uniform Crime Report is Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim."
-As January 1, 2013 cannot be inferred from the absence of a "no"; a clear "yes," verbal or otherwise, is necessary.
-Consent to some sexual acts does not constitute consent to others, nor does past consent to a given act constitute present or future consent.
-Consent must be ongoing throughout a sexual encounter and can be revoked at any time.
-Consent cannot be obtained by threat, coercion, or force.
-Agreement under such circumstances does not constitute consent.
+As January 1, 2013.

 Sexual Consent: Sexual activity requires consent, which is defined as positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
-Consent